-Use the accelerator pedal to get to the higher speed.
+- Use the accelerator to get to the higher speed.
 Briefly press and release SET- and release the accelerator pedal.
 The vehicle will now cruise at the higher speed.
 When the accelerator pedal is pressed, ACC will not brake because it is overridden.
-While overridden, the ACC indicator will turn blue on the instrument cluster and HUD, if equipped.

-- Press and hold RES+ until the desired set speed is displayed, then release it. - To increase speed in small increments, press RES+. to the first detent.
-For each press, the vehicle goes 1 km/h (1 mph) faster. - To increase speed in larger increments, press RES+ to the second detent.
-For each press, the vehicle speed increases to the next 5 km/h (5 mph) mark on the speedometer.
+While overridden, the ACC indicator will turn blue on the instrument cluster and Head-Up Display (HUD), if equipped. - Press and hold RES+ until the desired set speed is displayed, then release it. - To increase vehicle speed in smaller increments, press RES+ briefly.
+For each press, the vehicle goes about 1 km/h (1 mph) faster.

+To increase vehicle speed in larger increments, hold RES+.
+While holding RES+, the vehicle speed increases to the next 5 km/h (5 mph) step, then continues to increase by 5 km/h (5 mph) at a time.